 The final report helped NHSC to determine (1) whether the current mix of health professionals deployed was the most effective in meeting community needs and (2) what mix of scholarship and loan-repayment recipients would achieve NHSC program goals most effectively.
 The report also summarized the characteristics, attitudes, and experiences of NHSC clinicians related to clinician success and satisfaction with the program and provided recommendations to ensure the program meets its goals in the future.

-The final report is entitled “Improving the Health of the Nation’s Underserved: Future Directions of the National Health Service Corps.”
-(January 2006)
+Final report, Improving the Health of the Nation’s Underserved: Future Directions of the National Health Service Corps (January 2006)